How to make E-sports live streaming experience more immersive, interactive and exciting for gamers?

 And it's exciting for me that the team was convinced by most of the feature designs and have implemented/started to implement them in the latest updates.
 For example, the reputation system and more interactive in-game emojis.

 It's exciting to see my designs were implemented and impressed not only my team, but also the potential users that joined our closed beta tests.
-In the end of August, 2018, we launced the first open beta version of the product.
 Though it was still on its early stage, it won a rating of 4.6 out of 5 and 300+ new users within the first four days.
-Also, we had it used by the fans during the actual live LCS-NA game in early September.
+Also, it was used officially during the live LCS-NA game series of League of Legends.

 After successfully launching the open beta, the team has built more connections and collaborations with media and big game companies.
-Since then, Taunt has been known and growing even faster..
-Check out one reviews on ESI and Forbes about my boss and Taunt (first time to have my picture on Forbes lol):
+Since then, Taunt has been known and growing even faster...
+Check out one reviews on ESI and Forbes about Taunt (first time to have my picture on Forbes lol):